Jasminewong92/Jiemin-Huang.github.io/README.md

 Developing and testing the biological activities of natural products and metal-based compounds for molecular targets.
-Studying the protein-protein interactions that correlate with disease progression after drugs treatment.
+Studying the protein-protein interactions that correlate with disease progression.